 Activated charcoal and turmeric are two ingredients that are widely used in cosmetics due to their beneficial properties.
 Activated charcoal is known for its ability to absorb toxins and turmeric has antioxidant and anti-inflammatory properties.
-Both have been used in many cultures around the globe for cleaning and brightening of the skin.
+Both have been used in many cultures around the globe for cleaning and brightening the skin.

 This soap recipe produces a bar of soap that cleanses and provides mild exfoliation to remove dead skin cells.